List of Invicta FC events: Invicta FC 41: Morandin vs. Ruiz

 Invicta FC 41: Morandin vs. Ruiz was a mixed martial arts event headlined by Janaisa Morandin and Montserrat Ruiz.
 The co-main event was set to feature Erin Blanchfield against Stephanie Geltmacher, however Geltmatcher was forced to withdraw and was replaced by Brogan Walker-Sanchez.
 On July 19, Cynthia Arceo was forced to withdraw from her bout against Itzel Esquivel and was replaced by Kelly D'Angelo.
-The night of the event, the bout between Esqivel and D'Angelo was removed from the card due to testing for COVID-19.
+The night of the event, the bout between Esquivel and D'Angelo was removed from the card due to testing for COVID-19.

 Results

 Bonus awards

 The following fighters were awarded monetary bonuses: